FrankMarsman/Sandpile/README.md

 ## How to run

 ### Qt Creator
-Start by installing the Qt5 SDK from (qt.io)[https://www.qt.io/download].
+Start by installing the Qt5 SDK from [qt.io](https://www.qt.io/download).
-To build this projects, open the project.pro file with Qt Creator.
+To build this projects, open the `Sandpile.pro` file with Qt Creator.
 Inside Qt Creator, you can first build the project, after which you can run the program.

 ## Usage